-The fresh fowers of Clerodendrum Philomides of 2Kg were collected from the river bank of Cauvery in Thanjavur District, during the month of May year 2012 and were refluxed with MeOH (4x500 ml).
-The alcoholic extract was concentrated in vacuo and the aqueous concentrate successively fractionated with Benzene, free ether (3x250 ml) and ethyl acetate (4x250 ml).
+The fresh flowers of Clerodendrum philomides of 2Kg were collected from the river bank of Cauvery in Thanjavur District, and were refluxed with MeOH (4x500 ml).
+The alcoholic extract was concentrated in vacuo and the aqueous concentrate was successively fractionated with Benzene, free ether (3x250 ml) and ethyl acetate (4x250 ml).
 Ethyl acetate fraction only taken for further studies.